Bylaws of the League of Women Voters of New MexicoLast updated May 2019

-Voting Members.
-Persons of at least 16 years of age, who join the League shall be voting members of local Leagues or state member-at-large (MAL) units, and of LWVNM and LWVUS.
+- Voting Members.
+Persons of at least 16 years of age who join the League shall be voting members of local Leagues or member-at-large units, and of LWVNM and LWVUS.

-Those who reside outside the area of any local League may join a local League or shall be state MALs.
+- Those who reside outside the area of any local League may join a local League or shall be members-at-large.

 Article IV.
 OFFICERS

-When a president is not elected and the vice-president is unable to assume the responsibilities of the president, the board shall govern the organization as a leadership team.
-At the first board meeting following the biennial Convention, officers and directors that were elected to serve on the board will volunteer, self-select or be nominated to accept the leadership position(s) of president or vice-president.
-Two or more individuals may serve in this capacity (co-president, co-vice-president).
-The leadership team will identify the responsibilities of each member of the team, and have responsibility for the routine business of the League (e.g., calling meetings, preparing agendas, chairing meetings).
+Section 8.
+The Leadership Team.
+When a president is not elected and the vice-president/president-elect is unable to assume the responsibilities of the president, the board shall govern the organization as a leadership team.
+At the first board meeting following the biennial Convention, officers and directors that were elected to serve on the board will volunteer, self-select, or be nominated to accept the leadership position(s) of president and/or vice-president/president-elect.
+Two or more individuals may serve as co-presidents.
+The leadership team will identify the responsibilities of each member of the team and have responsibility for the routine business of the League (e.g., calling meetings, preparing agendas, chairing meetings).

-Any vacancy other than in the office of the president may be filled until the next Convention by a majority vote of the remaining members of the board*.
-Two consecutive absences from a board meeting without notification to the president or secretary, and without a valid reason, shall be deemed a resignation.
+Section 2.
+Vacancies.
+Any vacancy other than in the office of the president may be filled until the next Convention by a majority vote of the remaining members of the board.* Two consecutive absences from a board meeting without notification to the president or secretary and without a valid reason shall be deemed a resignation.

 *Provisions for filling the vacancy in the presidency are made in Article IV, Section 3.

 Article VI.
-RECOGNITION OF LOCAL LEAGUES AND STATE MAL UNITS.
+RECOGNITION OF LOCAL LEAGUES AND MEMBER-AT-LARGE UNITS.

 Section 1.
 Local Leagues.

+Section 2.
+Member-at-Large Units.
 Member-at-large units may be formed by the state board in areas where the population dictates such organization.
-Rules and procedures for the formation and operation of state MAL units shall be the responsibility of the state board.
+Rules and procedures for the formation and operation of member-at-large units shall be the responsibility of the state board.

 Article VII.
 FINANCIAL ADMINISTRATION.